 Hiring employees in Egypt needs to start with an employment contract that’s either fixed-term or indefinite.
 Egypt allows fixed-term contracts for up to five years, but employees who work after those five years are considered to have indefinite-term contracts.

 All employment contracts need to be written in triplicate and Arabic.
 You should include certain employment terms such as compensation, benefits, and termination requirements that you and the employee agree on.
 All offer letters and contracts should include salary and compensation amounts in Egyptian pounds instead of another currency.
 The worker should receive one of the copies with the other given to the relevant insurance office.

-Egypt Employment Compliance Laws
+Egypt Employment Laws

 Onboarding employees in Egypt must include obtaining certain documents, such as: